codecasts/spa-starter-kit/README.md

 2. The same way error messages lives in one single component (/client/src/modules/general/alerts.vue) and their visibility is controlled by a Vuex property.
 So to show/hide messages it is just a matter of dispaching a Vuex action from within any component;

 3. The spinner displayed during server requests (see top right close to user indentification) is also controlled by a Vuex property.
-The procedure to show/hide it is the same as outlined in the item 2 above.
+The procedure to show/hide it is the same as outlined in the item 2 above;

+4. routes and Vuex modules live close to the modules they work for.
+Always look for routes.js and store.js inside a module directory.
+See /client/src/modules/categories.

 ## Contributing